aeslaughter/moose/framework/doc/content/documentation/systems/Mesh/index.md

 the [FileMesh](/FileMesh.md) object.

 ## Example Syntax and Mesh Objects

 Mesh settings are applied with the `[Mesh]` of the input files, for example the basic input file syntax for reading a file from a mesh is shown below.
 For additional information on the other types of Mesh objects refer to the individual object pages listed below.

-!listing test/tests/auxkernels/solution_aux/build.i block=Mesh label=None
+!listing test/tests/auxkernels/solution_aux/build.i block=Mesh

-!syntax objects /Mesh title=None
+!syntax list /Mesh objects=True actions=False subsystems=False

-!syntax subsystems /Mesh
+!syntax list /Mesh objects=False actions=False subsystems=True

-!syntax actions /Mesh
+!syntax list /Mesh objects=False actions=True subsystems=False

 ## Named Entity Support